creachadair/miser/README.md

 Commodore PET in around 1979.

-One of the programs that captured my imagination early on was the 1981 "Miser" by Mary Jane Lansing.
+One of the programs that captured my imagination early on was the 1981 "Miser" by Mary Jean Lansing.
 "Miser" was an example of the _text adventure_ genre that was born with Will Crowther & Don Woods's "[Colossal Cave Adventure][cca]", and would grow to popularity with the [Infocom][icom] games of the 1980s.
 Although Miser lacks the detail and intricacy of some other games, I was very taken as a